• Skip to primary navigation

 Instructions

-First try using just the kitchen roll tube.
-Place on a friend’s and listen.
+First, try using just the kitchen roll tube.
+Place on a friend’s chest and listen.
 Can you hear their heart beating?

-Next tape the funnel into one end of the kitchen roll.
-Listen to a friend’s chest again, does it sound clearer?
+Next, tape the funnel to one end of the kitchen roll.
+Listen to a friend’s chest again.
+Does it sound clearer?

 Make a prediction – what do you think would happen to your heart rate if you did some star jumps? hint – will the heart have to beat faster?